 I believe strongly in the magic of open ended play but my son also loves his Xbox, and it’s amazing what he has learnt from minecraft!

-A lot of our spending was done scouring charity shops and car boot sales where we found lots of simple wooden play aids.
+However we have always tried to maintain a healthy balance.
+When he was younger we didn’t have a lot of spare money to spend on toys, a lot of our spending was done scouring charity shops and car boot sales where we found lots of simple wooden play aids.

 Simple wooden sorting toys, baskets and wooden blocks.